Caleb Martin NBA Playoffs Player Props: Heat vs. Knicks

-The Miami Heat, Caleb Martin included, will be in action at 7:30 PM on Tuesday versus the New York Knicks in the 2023 NBA Playoffs.
+Caleb Martin could make a big impact for the Miami Heat at 3:30 PM on Saturday versus the New York Knicks in the 2023 NBA Playoffs.

 In this article we will look at Martin's prop bets, using stats to help you make good picks.